jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 rules defined in the .menu file.
 It ensures that all .desktop files
 are included in the menu.

-`xdg` is written in C by myself.
-It uses libxml2 to parse the .menu
-file, but is otherwise written from scratch.
-It adheres to the
-basics of XDG's menu-spec but is not fully compliant.

 `lx` uses LXDE's libmenu-cache to generate an XDG compliant menu
 including separators and internationalization.
+It requires a recent
+version of libmenu-cache, so may not be included in your build.

+`xdg` uses libxml2 to parse the .menu file, but is otherwise written
+from scratch.
+It is not as sophisticated as pmenu and lx.

+See the github jgmenu wiki for a comparison of the three.

 Set `csv_cmd` in jgmenurc to specify which of these csv-commands you
 wish to run.